ClickableUbuntuTouch/clickable-mirror/docs/env-vars.rst

 Environment Variables
 =====================

-Environment variables will override values in the clickable.json and can be overridden by command line arguments.
+Environment variables will override values in the project config and can be overridden by command line arguments.

-In contrast to the environment variables described here that configure Clickable, there are :ref:`environment variables <clickable-json-placeholders>` set by Clickable to be used during build.
+In contrast to the environment variables described here that configure Clickable, there are :ref:`environment variables <project-config-placeholders>` set by Clickable to be used during build.

 ``CLICKABLE_ARCH``